kneron/document_center/docs/toolchain/appendix/yolo_example.md

 > This document is writen for toolchain v0.30.0.
 If any description is not consistent with the latest toolchain, please refer to the main toolchain manual.

 ## Tricks for deploying yolo-type detection models and anker based detection models
-1. set quantization config
+1. set quantization config (for 730 only)
 	1. input 8bit
-	2. const input 16bit (next version will have , this version no such setting)
+	2. const input 16bit
 	3. output 8bit
 	4. weight mixlight or 8bit
 	5. data mixlight or mixbalance